When deciding between Key West vs Miami for a vacation, it can be a tough call.

 While known for its scenic beauty, tranquil beaches, and watersports like snorkeling the coral reefs and experiencing marine life, jet skiing, scuba diving, and the famous key lime pie, Key West is still a small yet bustling town.

-EpicNomadLife tip: One activity I recommend for Key West, is scuba diving.
-I went with Key West Scuba Diving and had a great day and two beautiful dives.
+EpicNomadLife tip: One activity I recommend for Key West is scuba diving.
+I went out with Key West Scuba Diving and had a great day and two beautiful dives.

 Cultural Key West